OWASP/www-project-developer-guide/draft/05-requirements/06-mas.md

 #### What is MASVS?

-The OWASP MASVS is used by mobile software architects and developers seeking to develop secure mobile applications, as well as security testers to ensure completeness and consistency of test results.
+The [OWASP MASVS][mas] is used by mobile software architects and developers seeking to develop secure mobile applications, as well as security testers to ensure completeness and consistency of test results.
 The MAS project has several uses; when it comes to defining requirements then the MASVS contains a list of security controls for mobile applications.